DongzeHE/scpca-docs/docs/download_files.md

 The ScPCA Portal download packages include gene expression data, a QC report, and associated metadata for each processed sample.
 These files are delivered as a zip file.

+For all downloads, sample folders (indicated by the `SCPCS` prefix) contain the files for all libraries (`SCPCL` prefix) derived from that biological sample.
+Most samples only have one library that has been sequenced.
+See the {ref}`FAQ section about samples and libraries <faq:What is the difference between samples and libraries?>` for more information.

+The files associated with each library are (example shown for a library with ID `SCPCL000000`):
+- An unfiltered counts file: `SCPCL000000_unfiltered.rds`,
+- A filtered counts file: `SCPCL000000_filtered.rds`,
+- A quality control report: `SCPCL000000_qc.html`,

+Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.

 The folder structure within the zip file is determined by whether individual samples or all samples associated with a project are selected for download.

 ## Download folder structure for project downloads: